When to call 911 after discharge

-If the individual experiences worsening symptoms, difficulty breathing, chest pain, uncontrolled bleeding, confusion, or other urgent medical concerns after discharge, seek immediate medical care.
+Worsening symptoms, difficulty breathing, chest pain, uncontrolled bleeding, sudden confusion, or other urgent medical concerns develop after returning home.

 For discharge planning and home support coordination, continue below.